A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Associated variation of mixed Hodge structure

-\end{enumerate} (1) follows since the curve $F_0$ is a genus one curve.
-The bisection meets $F_0$ in a fixed point which we can take as the origin of the elliptic curve.
-In the proof of Theorem~\ref{thm:Main} we proved that the period map for the canonical curves in $\widetilde X_s$ is not constant.
-Now apply \cite[Cor.\ 8.4]{Sa} which states that all families of irreducible abelian varieties of dimension $<8$ are rigid.
-(2) is the statement of Proposition ~\ref{prop:PureRigid} and (3) is Theorem~\ref{thm:Main}. \end{proof}
+1 follows for the weight one variation from the moving curve $F_0$ from \cite[Theorem 3]{MaxRank} since in the course of the proof of Theorem~\ref{thm:Main} we proved that the period map for the canonical curves in $\widetilde X_s$ is not constant.